-It is prohibited because it is based in its structure on Tawaruq which
+It is prohibited because it is based in its structure on Tawaruq which Shariah prohibits.
+The Academy resolution no. 179 (5/19) on tawaruq

-Shariah prohibits.
-The Academy resolution no. 179 (5/19) on tawaruq and its types confirmed that both types of tawaruq(structured or reverse) are prohibited, as there is explicit, or implicit, or customary collusion between the financier and the mustawriq (tawaruq beneficiary), to deceitfully collect at present money against a larger amount as future debt, and that is riba.

-5. The bilateral binding commitment to conclude a Murābaḥah transaction or a future sale with loss, whose profit or loss is based on an agreed index.
+- and its types confirmed that both types of tawaruq (structured or reversed) are prohibited, as there is explicit, or implicit, or customary collusion between the financier and the mustawriq (tawaruq beneficiary), to deceitfully collect at present money against a larger amount as future debt, and that is riba. - 5.
+The bilateral binding commitment to conclude a Murābaḥah transaction or a future sale with loss, whose profit or loss is based on an agreed index.
 FORMULA: This transaction is executed through a binding bilateral commitment by both parties to make a Murābaḥah/sale with loss transaction, from the first party to the second party or from the second party to the first party on a given future day.
 The profit or loss of this transaction is calculated based on the positive/negative variance in a future day agreed upon for the calculation index.

 - A. The principle is that it is not permissible to make bilateral binding commitments between the two parties, in accordance with the Academy resolution no. 40 (2/5). - B. This formula is not included in exempted cases allowed by the Academy resolution no. (157), stated above, in paragraph (4), article 1/1/A. - 6.
-Two mutual commitments (a binding commitment with specific conditions against a binding commitment with different conditions, to execute Murābaḥah/sale with loss transaction in the future).

-FORMULA: The first party makes to the second party a binding commitment to execute a Murābaḥah/sale with loss transaction at a specified moment if the direction of the currency exchange rate index moves not in favor of the other party.
-However, if the direction of the currency exchange - ment to execute a Murābaḥah/sale with loss transaction at a specified moment if the direction of the currency exchange rate index moves not in favor of the other party.
+Two mutual commitments (a binding commitment with specific conditions against a binding commitment with different conditions, to execute Murābaḥah/sale with loss transaction in the future). - FORMULA: The first party makes to the second party a binding commitment to execute a Murābaḥah/sale with loss transaction at a specified moment if the direction of the currency exchange rate index moves not in favor of the other party.
 However, if the direction of the currency exchange rate index moves in his favor, the promise is null.
 The second party shall also issue a promise to execute a Murābaḥah/sale with loss transaction at the same specified moment if the direction of the currency exchange rate index is contrary to promise benefit.
 However, if the exchange rate index is favorable to his interest, the commitment becomes null.
 The profit or loss of the sale is calculated based on the agreed index.